top of page

 -

-Exposure to woman-identifying and non-binary role models in STEM and various STEM career paths, and
+Exposure to role models in STEM and various STEM career paths

 -